Study Finds Employee Security Habits Reveal Risky Imbalance

 - Of those 25 percent, close to 60 percent were successful at accessing that data.

 The Risks: Organizations inherently trust their employees.
-This combined with lack of proper access controls puts an organization at risk.
-The results of successful restricted data access are startling and this should be a major concern for IT Security teams.
-The data exposed can put a company’s and its employees at significant risk of damage to the business or to their reputations.
+This combined with a lack of proper access controls puts an organization at risk.
+The results of successfully restricted data access are startling and this should be a major concern for IT Security teams.
+The data exposed can put a company’s and its employees at a significant risk of damage to the business or to their reputations.

 Employees Have Poor IT Security Habits and Awareness